"

 Section Views

-A section view is a special type of view that makes use of the cutting plane lines mentioned in the previous section.
+A section view is a special type of view that makes use of cutting plane lines.
 The cutting plane lines indicate where the section view originates and which direction the perspective of the view is facing.

 A graphic with three views of an object, from left to right: the object, the object with a cutting plane line, which bisects the piece down the center, and the section that would result from the cutting plane line.
 The final result is the original object cut in half.